nikeniks/bump-tags/README.md

 	New tag v0.11.0
 ```

-### After the above step you dont need to specify the manual bump it again accepts the automatic bump that is mentioned in `DEFAULT_BUMP`.
+### After the above step you dont need to specify the manual bump.
+It again starts accepting the automatic bump that is mentioned in `DEFAULT_BUMP`.